therightnee/Udacity-Self-Driving-Car-Nanodegree/Term 1 - Project 1 - Simple Lane Detection/README.md

         cv2.line(img, (right_x1, right_y1), (right_x2, right_y2), color=(255,255,255), thickness=3)
 ```

-Here the two conditional statements return the starting and ending points for the left and right lane lines.
+Next the two conditional statements return the starting and ending points for the left and right lane lines.
 Those start and end y-axis coordinates are hardcoded based on the image size, and used to determine the x-axis values.

 ### 2. Identify potential shortcomings with your current pipeline